cloud-coder/docker-lab-2016/part-2/README.md

 #### Define DB Service

-1. Enter the details of the db service into the yaml file as a child of the 'services' definition after the api defintion.
-The following lines should go after the api service and before the networks section
+1. Enter the details of the _db_ service into the yaml file as a child of the _services_ definition after the _api_ defintion.
+The following lines should go after the _api_ service and before the _networks_ section

     ```yaml
     db: